ReaganGen/GEAnaly/README.md

     enrichment analysis result (show the top 10 biological pathways with top 10 highest gene ratio values).

+12. ***runGEAnalyShiny***: Launches the Shiny app for GEAnaly.
+The purpose of this app is providing a shiny app page with user-friendly UI that assists users without programming experience to perform the analyses easily and efficiently.

 The package also contains 8 datasets.

 ``` r